rensatsu/passphrase-gen/README.md

-# xkcd-pw-vue
+# Password phrase generator
-XKCD style password phrase generator.
+Web application to generate a password phrase based on words from the dictionary.

 Based on the [XKCD #936](https://xkcd.com/936/).